-Don’t miss the signs of this deadly condition
+Don’t miss the signs of this blood condition

 Blood clots, when blood thickens and clumps together, are normal, healthy and potentially a literal life saver when they stop bleeding.
 But they can also be very problematic, even deadly, when they form when and where they aren’t needed.